21st Century Community Learning Centers (CCLC)

 charmaine.davis@education.ohio.gov

-The Ohio Department of Education's Office for Improvement and Innovation administers the 21st CCLC grant.
+The Department administers the 21st CCLC grant.
 This federally funded grant program supports high-quality, out-of-school time learning opportunities and related activities for students who attend eligible schools.
-Recent flexibility from the U.S. Department of Education allows 21st CCLC funds to be used for expanded learning time programming during the school day, week or year in addition to out-of-school time.
+Recent flexibility from the U.S. Department of Education allows 21st CCLC funds to be used for expanded learning time programming during the school day, week, or year in addition to out-of-school time.

 Funding for this grant is contingent upon the Department’s receipt of federal funding.

-Past Nita M. Lowey 21st Century Community Learning Center Grants Recipients
+Nita M. Lowey 21st Century Community Learning Center Grant Recipients

 Nita m. lowey 21st Century Community Learning Center Grants Resources